mitre/emasser/lib/emasser/help/artifacts_post_mapper.md

 mimeContentType         String     [Read-Only] Standard MIME content type derived from file extension. fileSize                String     [Read-Only] File size of attached artifact.

-* May also accept custom artifact category values set by system administrators.
+* May also accept custom artifact type or category values set by system administrators.

 The request body of a POST request through the Artifact Endpoint accepts a single binary file with file extension.zip only.